 If you forage for dandelion, it is important to harvest wild dandelions in a natural setting, such as an open meadow, in order to avoid pesticide and lawn fertilizer exposure.
 Alternatively, you can sow dandelion seeds in your garden.
 In addition to simply picking a wild one for its seeds, there are many gourmet varieties of dandelion available through heirloom and specialty seed catalogs.

 It’s best to pick dandelion greens (and all greens) in the morning when the sun is weak, as all greens tend to wilt if the sun is too intense.
 Tender, new leaves are sweetest; old leaves, midribs, and leaves growing with flowers are bitter.

-To harvest, simply cut a clump of new leaves an inch or so above ground level, making sure there are no flower buds yet that would make the plant bitter.
+To harvest, simply cut a clump of new leaves an inch or so above ground level.
+When the flowers start to bud, the leaves become quite bitter, so harvest them before flower buds appear.
 Dandelions will cut-and-come-again like some lettuces or celery if you leave an inch or two of the plant behind.

 Here is an elegant and delicious way to serve fresh dandelion greens that will help you get the most of them while they are in season.